sidhu2003/AutoD/README.md

 - this is completely secure script
 - This is using apache server for the deployment (You can use alternatives if you can)
 - Change the details carefully to make the script work
+- This script provides solution for all static webpage deployment issues

 ## Contributers note